wooden garden panelspacerWilly the Garden GnomespacerThe Garden Helper logo

 Usually a weekly watering of established plants will suffice unless the weather is extremely dry.

-The crown, (top of the root structure) must be level with the surface of the soil.
-Never bury any part of the stems.
+must be planted level with the surface of the soil.

 Unlike most other plants, Dianthus plants should not be mulched.